 San Diego Harbor Cruise on Hornblower Cruises

-A great way to spend an afternoon in San Diego is on the water with a cruise of San Diego Bay.
-The Hornblower Cruises operates pleasure and dinner cruises right from downtown San Diego run next to the Midway Museum.
-Hornblower Cruises offers three options: South Bay (featuring the Coronado Bridge, Naval base and is great for military buffs), North Bay (featuring the cultural sites of San Diego, sea lions and Point Loma), and a two-hour both North and South Bay cruise.
+A great way to spend an afternoon in the city is on the water with a cruise of San Diego Bay.
+The Hornblower Cruises operates pleasure and dinner cruises right from downtown next to the Midway Museum.
+Hornblower Cruises offers three options: South Bay (featuring the Coronado Bridge, Naval base and is great for military buffs), North Bay (featuring the points of interest in town, sea lions and Point Loma), and a two-hour both North and South Bay cruise.

 The North Bay cruise seems to be more popular, although we did the South Bay and were very pleased with it.
 This cruise is certainly one of the great San Diego highlights and is a wonderful way to spend an afternoon.